H-1B Visa Information Overview

 - Foreign nationals cannot self-petition.
 Florida Tech must file the H-1B petition.

-The H-1B visa is also job and location specific; therefore, the foreign national while employed is only allowed to perform the duties that are outlined in the H-1B at the location specific in the petition.
+The H-1B visa is also job and location specific; therefore, the foreign national while employed is only allowed to perform the duties that are outlined in the H-1B at the location specified in the petition.

 The H-1B visa is a nonimmigrant category established by U.S. Citizenship and Immigration Services (USCIS) to employ international workers in “specialty occupations.”